When am I required to attend classes?

 If the deposit condition has not been cleared on your account after 5 working days of making the payment, please contact the Tuition Fees team for assistance.

-Please refer to the Meeting offer conditions page for more information on what you are required to submit and the address that the documents will need to be posted to.
+Please refer to the Accepting your offer page for more information on what you are required to submit and where documents need to be sent.

 IELTS and TOEFL certificates should be scanned and emailed to the Executive MBA Admissions team.
 If you have not yet received your certificates, you can email your IELTS Test Report Number or TOEFL 16 digit registration number to the Executive MBA Admissions team.